wavecollapser/protracker-2.3d-mio/README.md

 # protracker-2.3d-mio

-this protracker for Linux branch is fetched from Sourceforge
+this protracker for Linux branch is fetched from Sourceforge, but with a few small changes by me

 it implements a fix for sorting filenames by names, so if you got 1000 modules/samples you can easily have an overview